Carolyn Lazard: Artworks

-Canaries collective
+Other Activities

+Lazard's published writing includes How to Be a Person in the Age of Autoimmunity (2013); Accessibility in the Arts: A Promise and a Practice (2019), commissioned by Recess; and The World is Unknown (2019), published by Triple Canopy as part of its Immaterial Literature project area.

 Alongside their studio practice they are a co-founder of Canaries, with Jesse Cohen and Bonnie Swencionis.
-Canaries is a network of cis women, trans people, and non-binary people living and working with autoimmune conditions and other chronic illnesses to create work.
+Canaries is a network of women and gender nonconforming people living and working with autoimmune conditions and other chronic illnesses to create work.
 The members are artists, painters, actors, and writers who all experience bodily phenomena outside the frame of biomedical discourse.
 The group, originally based in New York City, has taken the form of a listserve, an art collective, and a support group with regular meetings.
 As a collective they have exhibited at Recess, New York; Elizabeth Foundation for the Arts, New York; and Franklin Street Works, Connecticut.

+Lazard is also a cofounder of I Wanna Be With You Everywhere, a collective of disabled practitioners who host a multidisciplinary performance festival across venues like Performance Space New York and the Whitney Museum of American Art.